 Knee pain and stiffness can be caused by factors such as wear and tear or injury which cause the progressive degeneration of cartilage (osteoarthritis) reducing its ability to serve as a cushion.
 The bone ends are allowed to rub together and become roughened and irregular.
 This causes pain and limits movement.
 Rheumatoid arthritis (inflammatory arthritis) can cause the joint to become inflamed and swollen as well as damaging the cartilage.
-Other problems with the knee, including poor alignment of the leg bones, can also lead to deterioration of the knee joint.
+Other problems with the knee, including poor alignment of the leg bones and osteonecrosis (where the blood supply to the knee joint is poor) can also lead to deterioration of the knee joint.

-An orthopaedic surgeon will assess the need for a knee replacement taking into account medical history, physical examination and x-rays of the damaged knee.
+An orthopaedic surgeon will assess the need for a knee replacement taking into account medical history, physical examination (especially knee motion, stability, strength and alignment), blood tests and x-rays of the damaged knee.
 A knee replacement is a major operation and there are many things to discuss with the surgeon, including the risks and benefits of the surgery.

 There are three main components of an artificial knee joint – the femoral component (to replace the end of the femur), the tibial component (to replace the end of the tibia) and the patellar component (to replace the back of the kneecap).
 In total knee joint replacement surgery, all of these components are used.